thinkpace/certbot/README.md

 To retrieve certificates from [Let's Encrypt](https://letsencrypt.org), there are multiple option [multiple challenge types](https://letsencrypt.org/docs/challenge-types/) available.
 To use the most common challenge type, [HTTP-01 challenge](https://letsencrypt.org/docs/challenge-types/#http-01-challenge), certbot need to be accessible from the Internet.

-In scenarios you want to create certificates for private networks, which are not accessible from the Internet, I use certbot with challenge type [DNS-01 challenge](https://letsencrypt.org/docs/challenge-types/#dns-01-challenge).
-This works with creating a TXT record at your DNS provider.
+In my scenario, I want to create certificates for my private home network, which is not accessible from the Internet.
+I use certbot with challenge type [DNS-01 challenge](https://letsencrypt.org/docs/challenge-types/#dns-01-challenge) to solve this.
+To achieve this, certbot creates a TXT record at your DNS provider.
 This record gets queried by Let's Encrypt and if it matches, the certificate gets issued.

-My DNS provider is [Netcup](https://www.netcup.com/de) and there is a Netcup certbot plugin available at [coldfix/certbot-dns-netcup](https://hub.docker.com/r/coldfix/certbot-dns-netcup).
+My DNS provider is [Netcup](https://www.netcup.com/de) and there is a Netcup certbot plugin available at [coldfix/certbot-dns-netcup](https://hub.docker.com/r/coldfix/certbot-dns-netcup) which is used in this repository.

-The following chapters cover setup and issueing of certificates on a regular basis.
+The following chapters cover setup and issuing of certificates on a regular basis.
 I publish it because it might help anybody to setup a similar solution.

 # Requirements